Springfield College, invites inquiries, nominations, and applications for the position of Vice President for Student Affairs.

-Provide leadership in coordination and implementation of College-wide strategic plan initiatives: Living-Learning Communities, Engaged Learning and High Impact Practices and the Center for Leadership and Civic Engagement as well as Alcohol and Other Drug Task Force, Title IX Governance Committee, Post-Admission Communication and Orientation and Transition Programs review, and other priorities as identified.
+Provide leadership in coordination and implementation of College-wide strategic plan initiatives: Living-Learning Communities, Engaged Learning and High Impact Practices and the Center for Leadership and Civic Engagement as well as Alcohol and Other Drug Task Force, Title IX Governance Committee, and other priorities as identified.

 Prioritize student voice in policies, procedures, and priorities through regular engagement with a student affairs advisory board, student government, graduate student organization, resident assistants, new student orientation leaders, student athletes and other students.